-Loan receivable is a term sued in banking for an asset account in a bank’s ledger which shows the amount owed by borrowers.
+Loan receivable is a term sued in banking for an asset account in a bank’s ledger, which shows the amount owed by borrowers.
 The ledger of the lender has all the information and amount that is still unpaid by the borrowers.
-Like all other accounting processes, loans receivable are also done in a logical and clear manner.
+Like all other accounting processes, loans receivable are also done in a logical and transparent manner.

 How To Record a Loan Receivable in Accounting?

 Banks use a double-entry system for all their transactions.
 This system requires a lot of book-keeping processes, where each entry made in the system has a corresponding entry as well.

 This system gives more accurate results and quickly detects even minor errors.
 Moreover, it is useful in detecting any scam or fraud.

 Suppose you are a business owner and want to get a $20,000 bank loan to buy some stuff for your office use.
 You will go to the bank and fill out the loan form.
 The banker will ask questions and check your business details to approve the loan.

 You got the loan with the repayment in monthly installments for two years. $20,000 is directly credited to your account.